dmbarbour/wikilon/docs/AwelonLang.md

 Lambdas can be leveraged into let expressions (like `let var = expr in CODE` or `CODE where var = expr`) or the Haskell-like `do` notation.
 Also, given named local variables, it is feasible to support infix expressions like `((X + Y) * Z) => X Y + Z *` for assumed binary operators.
 I leave these developments as an exercise for the reader. :D

-## Namespaces
+## Qualified Namespaces

-Awelon has limited support for namespaces via hierarchical dictionaries (see below).
-But it falls to editable views to provide the equivalent of a `using repetitive_prefix_or_suffix as x; code...` shorthand.
-Editable views can support local qualified names, but a more intriguing option is to model common 'packages' of names within the editable view, for different use cases.
-A related opportunity is to leverage editable views to assign human-meaningful names to secure hash resources.
+Awelon's hierarchical dictionaries support a simple form of namespacing.
+But it falls to editable views to support local shorthand, e.g. some form of `using large_prefix as x` or `using package_of_nicknames`.
+If we assume editable views are maintained within the dictionary, it is feasible to use comments to help control the view, tweaking the language as needed.
+An intriguing possibility is to integrate a database of nicknames for secure hash resources into the view, where said database is represented within the dictionary.

 ## Labeled Data - Records and Variants